kubernetes-sigs/gateway-api/site-src/guides/implementers.md

 The conformance suite output includes the Gateway API version supported.

+### Union feature conformance

+Some features are just useful when implemented with another features.
+As an example, `BackendTLSPolicy` is useful just when combined with a TLS terminated route or a filter that requires encrypted communication with a backend.

+We call this behavior a `union feature`.
+An implementation that decides to support an union feature MUST support the combination with other reported features, being them on `Core` or `Extended` support level.

+Let's take the following examples:
+* An implementation that reports support for `BackendTLSPolicy` and `GRPCRoute` MUST support the usage of a `BackendTLSPolicy` when targetting a service inside a `GRPCRoute`.
+* An implementation that reports support for `BackendTLSPolicy` and `TLSRouteTerminate` MUST support the usage of a `BackendTLSPolicy` when targetting a service inside a `TLSRoute` that uses a listener with `mode=Terminate`.
+* An implementation that reports support to `BackendTLSPolicy` and `HTTPRouteRequestMirror` MUST support the usage of a `BackendTLSPolicy` when a route defines a `httproute.spec.rules[].filters.requestMirror.backendRef` of type `Service`.

+Features that relies on the `Union feature` behavior MUST make it explicit on their Enhancement Proposal and on their API Reference.

+TODO: Maybe mention that ReferenceGrant is the same case.
+TODO: Define how this applies with conformance profiles.

 #### Version Compatibility

 Once v1.0 is released, for implementations supporting Gateway and GatewayClass,